 From there, you will start using your new name in everything that you do.
 You need to be consistent about this so that you are not later accused of changing your name for fraudulent or illegal purposes.
 You should update your name with all friends and family, social media, email, credit cards, your employer, your bank, and everything else in your life that your name is attached to.

-To learn more about changing your last name or proving a common law marriage, whether you are in a straight or LGBT relationship, contact a determined Greenville, SC family law attorney at Robert Clark at Greenville Family Law for a free consultation.
+To learn more about changing your last name or proving a common law marriage, whether you are in a straight or LGBT relationship, contact a determined Greenville, SC family law attorney at Robert Clark at Greenville Family Law for a consultation.